0xIrakli/0xIrakli/README.md

   https://butu.dev/

-  (btw I don't commit 20 times a day I just used amend a lot without -C HEAD before I knew this was a thing)
+(no, I don't commit 20 times a day.
+I just used amend a lot without -C HEAD before I knew this was a thing)